-The journey snakes through hours of hairpin bends and what some would barely call a road; as there’s so many potholes, it’s almost like a little tar splattered between holes.
-This trip will leave you a little sore and checking that your rattled bones are still in tack – not comfortable at all!
+The journey snakes through hours of hairpin bends and what you’d barely call a road as there are so many potholes – it’s almost a little tar splattered between holes.
+This trip leaves you a little sore and checking that your rattled bones are still in tack – not comfortable at all!

-The scenery is especially spectacular in this town, which is split north/south by the Nam Ou River and surrounded by sheer mountain peaks.
+The scenery is especially spectacular in Nong Khiaw town, which is split north/south by the Nam Ou River and surrounded by sheer mountain peaks.

 The surrounding area of Nong Khiaw and around the town itself is the type of place where you can walk almost anywhere and be taken aback by gorgeous scenery – a photographer’s delight!